-GASB Statement No. 86, Certain Debt Extinguishment Issues, effective 2018, provides guidance for using existing resources to extinguish debt.
-Statement 86 also provides guidance for prepaid insurance on debt that is extinguished.
-The implementation of Statement 86 had no effect on the System's net position or changes in net position for the years ended August 31, 2018 and 2017.
+GASB Statement No. 85, Omnibus 2017, effective 2019, addressed practice issues that were identified during implementation and application of certain GASB statements.
+The implementation of Statement 85 had no effect on the System's net position or changes in net position for the years ended August 31, 2019 and 2018.